DevAgnihotri/MCA_Sem_2/OS/Unit4.md

 - It stores frequently accessed data and instructions to speed up processing.
 - **Levels:** L1 (fastest, smallest), L2, L3 (larger, slower).
 - **Organization:**
-  - **Direct-mapped cache:** Each block of main memory maps to only one cache line.
+  - **Direct-mapped cache:** Each block of main memory maps to exactly one cache line, determined by the address.
+Simple and fast, but can lead to frequent conflicts if multiple blocks compete for the same line.
-  - **Fully associative cache:** Any block can go into any cache line.
+  - **Fully associative cache:** Any block from main memory can be loaded into any cache line.
+This provides maximum flexibility and minimizes conflicts, but requires complex hardware to search all lines for a match.
-  - **Set-associative cache:** A compromise; each block can go into a set of lines.
+  - **Set-associative cache:** Memory blocks are divided into sets, and each set contains multiple lines (e.g., 2-way, 4-way).
+A block maps to a specific set, but can be placed in any line within that set.
+This balances speed and flexibility, reducing conflicts compared to direct-mapped caches while being simpler than fully associative caches.
 - **Cache hit:** Data is found in cache (fast access).
 - **Cache miss:** Data is not in cache (must fetch from main memory).